7 top tips to improve your social media marketing

 #6.
 Don’t repeat yourself too often

 If a message didn’t get any shares, it’s tempting to resend it but remember that your followers will see it afresh every time you post.
 Rather than alienating your loyal fans, post variations of your message and don’t repeat any one comment too often.
+This should help to improve your social media marketing without additional spend.

 #7.
 Pay for advertising sometimes